 The roads were still quiet as many tourists come for one-day trips, which typically only leave the Sanur harbor in Bali at around 8:30 in the morning.

-After a good 45 minute ride, we made it to Kelingking Beach.
-Which was now beginning to get a little busier.
+After a good 45 minute ride, we made it to Kelingking Beach; which was now beginning to get a little busy.

 As you get closer to Kelingking Beach, there will be some locals sitting by a little hut, they will come up to you and ask you for a small parking fee.
 Then they will point you in the direction you need to drive.
 You will see the car and bike parking spaces.
 Just look for the other bikes and follow them.
-There are also guys down the bottom guiding you where to park.
+There are also guys further down, guiding you where to park if you’re unsure.

 You will have a very short walk on the road alongside the parking lot, past some new restaurants and then you will be there.